Reducing office-related costs: our top 5 tips

 1. Save money on air conditioning and heating

-The most common way of saving money on air condition and heating is to have the heating and air conditioning normally on for working hours and dialling them down for the evening and night.
+The most common way of saving money on air conditioning and heating is to have the heating and air conditioning normally on for working hours and dialing them down for the evening and night.
 Many office buildings use smart thermostats that can be programmed according to your needs.

-For an even smarter solution, using multiple thermostats or environmental monitoring devices to optimise different zones or rooms in the office.
+For an even smarter solution, use multiple thermostats or environmental monitoring devices to optimize different zones or rooms in the office.
 Integrating your IoT solution into the buildings’ air conditioning and heating systems means that unused spaces are not air-conditioned unnecessarily.

 2. Use lighting only when needed